 - Click with the left mouse button on one of the white circles identifying the USNO stars - This opens a small panel asking Move to the selected guide star?.
 Pressing Accept will move the guide probe to the star.
 Vignetting of the VIMOS field of view takes place whenever the guide probe (yellow) intercepts the VIMOS field of view (green rectangle).
 If there is vignetting, it is possible to select another star and to repeat the operation, until a suitable guide star is found. - The guide probe can be positioned on a given guide star in 2 positions (called positive and negative (POS and NEG)).
 This is referenced to as Alternate position.
 By selecting the corresponding button in the Guide Probe Settings panel (figure 5.2) and pressing the Apply button, the guide probe will be positioned on the same star on its alternate position.
-This option may allow to reduce or even remove the vignetting that may be present in the other position. - Once a suitable guide star has been identified, you can take note of its position by pressing the Get Guide Star Coords of the Guide Probe Settings panel.
-This popups an information panel containing the RA and DEC of the selected guide star and indicating whether the position of the guide probe is positive or negative (alternate position).
-These coordinates, as well as the guide probe position, should be noted and further entered manually into P2PP in the corresponding fields: Guide Star RA, Guide Star DEC and Guide Probe Position of the VIMOS_img_acq_Preset template.
+This option may allow to reduce or even remove the vignetting that may be present in the other position.

-Figure 5.3: GuideCam: the USNO at ESO panel
+Figure 5.3: GuideCam: the ${\tt USNO}$ at ${\tt ESO}$ panel